zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ```
 /S ZWEXMSTC,REUSASID=YES
 ```
-The ZWEXMSTC task starts and stops the ZWEAUX task as needed.
-Do not start the ZWEAUX task manually.
+The ZWEXMSTC task starts and stops the ZWEXASTC task as needed.
+Do not start the ZWEXASTC task manually.

 To end the Zowe APF Angel process, issue the operator stop command through SDSF: